alefore/weblog/ten-years-of-edge.md

 Using types effectively can boost thread-safety significantly.
 Before I introduced `concurrent::Protected`,
-Edge only had a relativley small amount of parallelization.
+Edge only had a relatively small amount of parallelization.
-I was wory of the insidious woes brought upon by multi-threading and wanted to only allow it in a controlled and careful manner.
+I was wary of the insidious woes brought upon by multi-threading and wanted to only allow it in a controlled and careful manner.

 And yet, even though `concurrent::Protected` isn't 100% fool-proof